How to check Tolokers: quality control rules

-If your project has a lot of similar tasks, you'll need to protect it from fake users (robots) and cheaters.
+If your project has a lot of similar tasks, you'll need to protect it from fake Tolokers (robots) and cheaters.

-Configure the Fast responses rule to filter out cheating Tolokers who don't handle tasks carefully and complete them too quickly.
+Use the Fast responses rule to weed out Tolokers who perform tasks too quickly and carelessly.
 You've tried doing tasks and you know that each task takes at least 15 seconds.
 You should suspend Tolokers who submit three out of ten assignments in a row faster than the control time.

 Another “optimization” technique that cheaters use is skipping certain assignments.
 They pick out the ones that seem easier to them, while other Tolokers reliably complete all the assignments they receive.
 However, both get paid in the same way.

-Configure the Skipped assignments rule to avoid this situation.
-It will restrict access for those Tolokers who skip too many assignments, like more than three in a row.
+Use the Skipped assignments rule to restrict access to Tolokers who skip several pages of tasks in a row.

-To protect against robots, use the Captcha rule.
+Use the Captcha rule to protect from robots.
 In Toloka, a captcha is shown every 10 assignments.
 If assignments are completed quickly and captchas get in the way, they can be shown every 20 assignments: specify low captcha frequency in the pool settings.

-Limits are also useful when you need as many different Tolokers as possible, like to collect statistics for a survey or choosing the best version of a logo.
+Limits are also useful when you need as many different Tolokers as possible.
+For example, to collect data for statistics, run surveys, or pick the best version of a logo.
 Another case is personal descriptions for a dating service.
 If texts are all written by the same person, they are likely to turn out monotonous and boring.